openMF/mifos-gazelle/docs/GAZELLE_OPENG2P.md

 ## Known Limitations

-- **Keycloak is a hard dependency of `openg2p-commons`** and always deploys when OpenG2P is enabled — it is not a per-module toggle.
-PBMS's own login uses local Odoo auth and doesn't require it; Keycloak backs MinIO console SSO and is required if `social-registry`/`spar`/`g2p-bridge` are enabled.
+- **Commons (Postgres + Keycloak) deploys conditionally.** It is the shared DB/SSO foundation for `social-registry`/`spar`/`g2p-bridge`; PBMS is self-contained (its own odoo Postgres + bg-task DBs, local Odoo auth). `deploy_openg2p()` therefore deploys commons only when one of those modules is enabled (`_openg2p_commons_needed`) and **skips it entirely for a PBMS-only run** — an empty commons release would otherwise hang the readiness gate for `startup_timeout` before failing.
+Enabling any of those modules brings commons (with Keycloak) back automatically; no per-service toggle to flip.
+- **ARM:** the only custom amd64-only OpenG2P images (`keycloak` `24.0.5-…-r1-g2p1`, `keycloak-init`, `postgres-init`) all live in commons.
+Because a PBMS-only deploy skips commons, that path pulls no amd64-only image except `openg2p-pbms-core` — so making a full PBMS demo ARM-native reduces to rebuilding that one app image.
+A deploy that enables `social-registry`/`spar`/`g2p-bridge` is still amd64-only.
-- Resource footprint (Postgres + Keycloak + MinIO + per-module services) has not yet been tuned for low-resource targets (e.g. Raspberry Pi) the way the other three DPGs have been.
+- Resource footprint (per-module services, plus commons Postgres/Keycloak when deployed) has not yet been tuned for low-resource targets (e.g. Raspberry Pi) the way the other three DPGs have been.
 - The `g2p_payment_phee` Enterprise-module stub compensates for an Odoo-core artifact rather than an OpenG2P-published fix — re-verify it if the pinned Odoo/OpenG2P addon versions change.

 ## Troubleshooting